-You probably know the benefits of double glazed windows, but do you understand the science behind them?
+You probably know the benefits of double glazed windows, but do you understand the Science Behind Double Glazed Windows?
 In this post, we are going tell you about the 5 components of double glazed windows and how they work together to efficiently:

 - Insulate your home and decrease energy bills